Boran/webfact/README.md

 webfact: core logic module

-The Webfactory provides a UI to interface to the Docker API, allowing operations on containers/ images.
+The Webfactory provides a UI to interface to the Docker API, allowing operations on containers/images.
 It aims to streamline dev and operations for Drupal websites.
-See also https://github.c om/Boran/webfact
+See also https://github.com/Boran/webfact

-The Webfactory consists of several modules: webfact (main logic), webfact_content_types (featur es/views), webfact-make (build/install), webfactapi (optional remote control) and webfactory (d
+The Webfactory consists of several modules: webfact (main logic), webfact_content_types (features/views), webfact-make (build/install), webfactapi (optional remote control) and webfactory (deprecated)
-eprecated: full site install)

 You need:
   Docker server (e.g. Ubuntu 14.04) with docker 1.5 or later